Skip to navigation Skip to content

 5. Size

 Although great gains are being made to reduce the amount of heat that is produced by electronics, effective heat dissipation is still vital to a product's success.
 Therefore, it is important to consider material composition, high thermal conductivity, hardness, dielectric requirement, thermal resistance, and size when selecting a thermal interface material.
-These attributes will enhance your thermal dissipation efforts by seamlessly becoming part of the cooling chain.
-Choosing the appropriate TIM will also ultimately create efficient and reliable products with less product returns and potential additional costs.

 Submit a design